Historic Signage

 BETHEL RURAL COMMUNITY ORGANIZATION LOGO SIGN:

-Bethel Rural Community Organization focuses on preserving the rich natural heritage of the community symbolized by the sunburst, mountains, valleys, and streams, and river depicted on the sign.
+Bethel Rural Community Organization focuses on preserving the rich natural heritage of the community symbolized by the sunburst, mountains, valleys, streams, and river depicted on the sign.

 PIGEON VALLEY QUILT BLOCK: